mayurbhambhani/book-notes/Behave.md

 - Thus a lot of things influence us seconds or minutes before a particular behavior and we are not thinking as autonomously as we would like to believe.

-## Chapter 4:  Hourd To Days Before.
+## Chapter 4:  Hours To Days Before.